Here’s how I answer the question: “How much does a website cost?”

 If the client chooses to provide it, we remove that cost from the estimate.

 This 4th element of the cost of website depends on all of the above.
 Once that is determined, we estimate the cost of building the live website.
-Once the website is designed, the structure built and the content written, we have to put it all into the website.
+Once the website is designed, the structure built and the content written, we have to put it all into the website’s pages.

-Today’s website are no longer built with long blocks of dense text.
+Today’s websites are no longer built with long blocks of dense text.
 No one tolerates that anymore.
 They just skim over it.

-Content is split into smaller bites, mixed in with images, graphics and video to stimulate and maintain interest.
-That means we can’t just stick a picture on top and dump a block of text below.
+Content is split into smaller bites, separated by headlines, images, graphics and video to stimulate and maintain interest.
+That means we never just stick a picture on top and dump a block of text below.
 Each page is built individually according to the actual content.

 We work the content into logical sections page by page with clear headings and in a hierarchy of importance.

-This sets up a website properly so when the client is ready for a campaign, the SEO folks have an easier job.
+This sets up a website properly so when the client is ready for a campaign, the SEO folks can take off from there.

-In the time=money world, as a rule of thumb, budget at least $1,000 per website page.
+In the time=$ world, as a rule of thumb, budget about $1,000 per website page.

-At a low $150 an hour for an upper level professional firm, that gives them about 6.5 hours per page.
+At a modest $150 an hour for an upper-level professional design firm, that amounts to about 6.5 hours per page.
 It might sound like a lot, but that includes research, concepts, design, programming, creating content, doing the SEO work and populating the website.
 That’s working very fast and efficiently with few revisions.

 Making an investment in a website that generates sales is crucial in today’s ruthlessly competitive market.
-You want to make every page, every image and every word matter.
+You can recover the investment with just 1 or 2 new clients.

-Knowing the cost of a website up front and understanding how we get there helps prospects appreciate everything that goes into a redesign and how we determine a fair price.
+Knowing the cost of a website up front and understanding how we get there helps you appreciate everything that goes into your website design and how we determine a fair price.